• Skip to primary navigation

 • Set up the grill for indirect grilling at medium heat.
 If you have a thermometer on your grill, it should stay between 300°F and 325°F.

 • Remove giblets from the chicken and rinse it well under cold running water.
 Pat dry inside and out with paper towels.
 Sprinkle 1 tablespoon of the rub inside the cavity.
-Rub the outside of the chicken with the olive oil and then rub about 3 tablespoons of the rub all over its body.
+Rub the outside of the chicken with about 3 tablespoons of the rub all over its body.
 Tuck the wings behind the back of the chicken.

 • Pull the tab off the beer can and then using a "church key" opener, make 4 - 6 more holes.
 Pour (or drink) the top inch of beer; then spoon the remaining dry rub into the can.
 Holding the chicken upright, with the body cavity down, insert the beer can into the cavity of the chicken.